JLin37/RedditStormProject.github.io/README.md

 from streamparse.spout import Spout
 ```
 - After importing the Spout method from streamparse, we create a Spout class object, that takes Spout as a paramenter
-- We must also declare the output/s Tuples of the Spout:
+- We must also declare the output Tuples of the Spout:
 ```python
 class streamRedditSpout(Spout):
     outputs = ['redditTitle', 'redditLink']
 ```
-Once class is setup, two critical methods are called and implemented:
+Once the class is setup, two critical methods are called and implemented:
 - ```def initialize(self, stormconf, context):```, where you setup the parameter for the next method ```next_tuple```,
 *do not make the same mistake I did by think this is where you setup your initial data stream structure, it can be used simply for a basic generator that can looped later*
-- ```def next_tuple(self):```, is where you would iterate through the stream of data that you coming from your generator.
+- ```def next_tuple(self):```, is where you would iterate through the stream of data that is coming from your generator.
 We send the data to the bolts by: ```self.emit([redditTitle, redditLink])```
 - Two other methods are called too ```def ack(self, tup_id):``` and ```def fail(self, tup_id):```, these are mostly used for error handling, and some basic error is already predefined for you, however if you would like to further customize it, feel free to do so.

 Finally we move onto the Bolt: